mi92/reverse-image-rag/README.md

 - `infoseek_data.json`: 1650 data samples of 11 categories, with 150 samples in each category.
 This is the same sample used by [Li et al. \[2023\]](https://arxiv.org/abs/2311.07536).
 - `snakeclef_data.json`: 300 data samples randomly sampled from the validation set of [SnakeCLEF 2023](https://www.imageclef.org/SnakeCLEF2023).

-The images are uploaded to [an anonymous repo](https://anonymous.4open.science/r/rir_data/) and fetched for Idefics-2/sent to GPT via URLs, so no downloading/processing is needed.
+The images are uploaded to [a GitHub repo](https://github.com/liamjxu/rir_data/) and fetched for Idefics-2/sent to GPT via URLs, so no downloading/processing is needed.

 ### 3. Run Experiments